Kat Lieu: Early life and education

 Lieu is of Vietnamese and Chinese (Cantonese) descent.
 She was born in Montreal, moving to Brooklyn, New York at age two.
 Growing up, she spent the school year in Brooklyn with her parents, but would spend summers in Montreal with her grandparents; her grandmother loved to bake and cook, and taught Lieu those skills.

 Lieu decided to become a physical therapist in high school.
-She graduated college in 2008 with a degree in physiotherapy, and worked as a doctor of physical therapy for more than 13 years.
+She graduated from college in 2008 with a degree in physiotherapy, and worked as a doctor of physical therapy for more than 13 years.
 In 2023, she decided not to renew her physical therapy license, as part of a full shift to a culinary career.
 In a 2023 interview, she noted "[physical therapy] never really felt like it was my own choice".

 Career

 Lieu is a self-taught cook and baker, having never taken professional classes.

 In the early days of the COVID-19 pandemic, Lieu found herself missing her mother's cooking, and became aware of the lack of Asian baking recipes online.
 In May 2020, she founded Subtle Asian Baking, a Facebook group to share Asian-inspired recipes.
 The group quickly gained traction, with 67,000 members by the end of the year; by 2024, the group had around 160,000 members.
 The group often runs fundraisers for different organizations.

-Lieu has written three cookbooks: Modern Asian Baking at Home (2022), Modern Asian Kitchen (2024), and 108 Asian Cookies (forthcoming October 2025).
+Lieu has written three cookbooks: Modern Asian Baking at Home (2022), Modern Asian Kitchen (2024), and 108 Asian Cookies (2025).
 Lieu has said she is a "prolific" writer, and thinks she might write ten to 15 cookbooks in total.
 She has also written articles for Parade.

 Lieu's online food content has drawn racist remarks, and she has spoken out about how these comments are an example of the racism faced by Asian-Americans.

 Recognition

 Lieu was recognized by 425 Magazine on their 2023 40 Under 40 and 2024 Women to Watch lists.

+Her Instagram account was nominated for a 2023 IACP Award in the Individual Instagram Account category.
+In 2024, she was awarded the Toni Tipton-Martin Award from the IACP.